Menu

 If you plan on using equity release for care costs, you’ll need to consider the cost of accessing the money tied up in your property.
 Financial advice is required before a plan provider will consider your application.
 Financial advisor fees can be fixed or based on a percentage of your loan amount.

-Generally, independent financial advisors may charge around £995 to £1,495 as a fixed fee, with others requiring no upfront payment but instead deferring your advice fee and then charging a percentage of your loan amount, such as 1.99%, which would mean if you were to release £75,000, the cost at 1.99% would be around £1,492.
+Generally, independent financial advisors may charge around £995 to £1,495 as a fixed fee, with others requiring no upfront payment but instead deferring your advice fee and then charging a percentage of your loan amount, such as 1.99%.
+This would mean that if you were to release £75,000, the cost at 1.99% would be around £1,492.

 You should also ask about any minimum fees if your advisor is basing their fees on a percentage of your loan value.
-Some may have minimum fees applied if you only release the minimum – usually £10,000.
+Some may apply minimum fees if you only release the minimum, usually £10,000.

-The interest fee could be 1.99% but subject to a minimum £1,495 fee, so the minimum fee can apply if the interest is lower.
+The interest fee could be 1.99%, but it is subject to a minimum fee of £1,495, so the minimum fee may apply if the interest rate is lower.
 This must be accounted for if you use the capital released to pay your financial advisor.

-In addition, equity release plans can have arrangement fees, often ranging between £1,000 and £3,000.
+Additionally, equity release plans may incur arrangement fees, typically ranging from £1,000 to £3,000.
 These can include conveyancing fees such as a home valuation report.
-Still, they rarely include legal fees as you need to arrange advice from your conveyancing solicitor, ensuring you receive impartial advice.
+Still, they rarely include legal fees, as you need to arrange advice from your conveyancing solicitor, ensuring you receive impartial advice.

-Equity release providers can occasionally provide financial assistance, such as cashback upon approval, to help with financial fees or to pay for legal and financial advice fees.
+Equity release providers can occasionally offer financial assistance, such as cash back upon approval, to help cover financial fees or pay for legal and financial advice fees.

 The best approach to finding the best providers is to work with a financial advisor experienced in equity release who can act as a broker/intermediary.